talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## getApplicationEventsWithoutTotalCount

-> \TalonOne\Client\Model\InlineResponse20017 getApplicationEventsWithoutTotalCount($applicationId, $pageSize, $skip, $sort, $type, $createdBefore, $createdAfter, $session, $profile, $customerName, $customerEmail, $couponCode, $referralCode, $ruleQuery, $campaignQuery)
+> \TalonOne\Client\Model\InlineResponse20021 getApplicationEventsWithoutTotalCount($applicationId, $pageSize, $skip, $sort, $type, $createdBefore, $createdAfter, $session, $profile, $customerName, $customerEmail, $couponCode, $referralCode, $ruleQuery, $campaignQuery)

 List Applications events

 Lists all events recorded for an application.
-Instead of having the total number of results in the response, this endpoint only if there are more results.
+Instead of having the total number of results in the response, this endpoint only mentions whether there are more results.

 ### Example